mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Mendix Operator v2.13.0 {#2.13.0}

-* We've added support for Azure Workload Identity authentication when pushing images to Azure Container Registry.
+* We have added support for Azure Workload Identity authentication when pushing images to Azure Container Registry.
 To use this option, the `mxpc-cli` installation and configuration tool now has a dedicated `microsoft-acr` registry type.
-* We've added an option to specify additional custom pod labels for an environment (or all environments in the namespace).
+* We have added an option to specify additional custom pod labels for an environment (or all environments in the namespace).
 * To improve security, ECR will use IRSA authentication by default instead of static credentials.
-* We've updated documentation on configuring and using container registries.
+* We have updated documentation on configuring and using container registries.
 * When pushing an image to a non-existing ECR repository, the Operator will attempt to create it by calling the ECR API.
-* We've added support for Postgres 15.
+* We have added support for Postgres 15.
-* We refactored registry authentication code to use library authentication instead of binary plugins; this allows to keep dependencies up to date, improves reliability of builds and allows to have improved logging of the authentication process.
+* We refactored registry authentication code to use library authentication instead of binary plugins.
+This allows the dependencies to be kept up to date, improves reliability of builds and allows improved logging of the authentication process.
 * When deploying an image to an environment, the Mendix Operator will now use the built image's sha256 digest to ensure that what was built will be deployed.
 * We have updated the list of supported platforms to include Kubernetes 1.28 and OpenShift 4.13.

-Upgrading to Mendix Operator v2.13.0 from a previous version will restart environments managed by that version of the Operator.
+* Upgrading to Mendix Operator v2.13.0 from a previous version will restart environments managed by that version of the Operator.

 ### August 17, 2023